Burghley House, Stamford

 What will you receive before the race?

-We do not send race numbers or timing chips to runners.
-You must collect them on race morning.
 You should receive an automated confirmation email when you register.
 If you do not receive an email please first check your junk email folder.

 You will receive an email race guide two weeks prior to the event.